haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

   obrms ./data/1d3g_ligand.pdb cluster1_ligand.pdb <br>
 </a>

-`obrms` reports a ligand RMSD value of 0.74 indicating excellent agreement between model and reference structures.
+`obrms` (installed with Anaconda) reports a ligand RMSD value of 0.74 indicating excellent agreement between model and reference structures.

-If you don't have Profit installed you can use instead PyMol to fit the models on the binding site residues:
+If you don't have ProFit installed you can use instead PyMOL to fit the models on the binding site residues:
-Assuming you still have PyMol open and have performed the above commands, do the following to fit the top model (cluster1) onto the binding site of the target:
+Assuming you still have PyMOL open and have performed the above commands, do the following to fit the top model (cluster1) onto the binding site of the target:

 <a class="prompt prompt-pymol">
   select binding_site, resi 38+42+43+46+47+50+51+52+55+56+59+62+63+67+68+98+111+134+136+143+356+359+360+363+364 <br>